franciskafieh/MentalWealth/README.md

 > Note: this project was originally generated using the t3-turbo template, but then was moved to a new stack (.NET Core & Vite)

 # MentalWealth
-A mental health app that brings you the best of the virtual and digital worlds.
+A mental health app that brings you the best of the analog and digital worlds.

 # Installation
 in backend/MentalWealth: